 There are a wide range of occupational therapy products and resources that can be used by parents, teachers and therapists at home or at school.
 I have chosen these OT resources specifically to supplement the activities I suggest on my website, to help promote your child's optimum development.

-Some of the links go to pages on my site which describe or review the product in more depth; other links go directly to the product itself.
+Some of the links in the different sections go to pages on my site which describe or review the product in more depth; other links go directly to the product itself.
 I hope you find this page helpful!

 This page contains affiliate links (#Ad) from Amazon, AppyTherapy and others, and I receive a small commission if you purchase a product through my links.
 This enables me to keep this free website running!
 However, you are under no obligation to purchase anything.